-Combine graham cracker crumbs, sugar, and melted butter in a small bowl.
+- In a small bowl, combine graham cracker crumbs, sugar, and melted butter.
 Make sure to get every crumb coated with butter.

-Combine the cream cheese, sugar, lemon juice, vanilla, and salt in the bowl of a stand mixer fitted with a paddle attachment.
-Mix at medium speed until soft and smooth.
-Scrape the bowl as needed.
+- In the bowl of a stand mixer with the paddle attachment, add the cream cheese, sugar, lemon juice, vanilla, and salt.
+Mix at medium speed until soft and smooth, stopping to scrape the sides of the bowl as needed.

-- Switch to the whisk attachment and pour in the cream.
-Mix at low speed to combine, then increase to high and whip until the mixture can hold stiff peaks, 3 to 5 minutes.
+- Switch to the whisk attachment and pour in the heavy cream.
+Mix at low speed to combine.
+Then, increase to high and whip until the mixture can hold stiff peaks (3 to 5 minutes).

 - Refrigerate until the filling is firm and cold, about 6 hours or overnight.